Two A Rated Leander ISD High Schools With Very Different Domain Stories

 - The Capital Metro rail commute into Austin is a factor for your household

-- You are comfortable with the Academic Growth question and plan to ask it on a campus visit
+- You are comfortable with the C in Student Achievement and plan to ask about it on a campus visit

 You might lean toward Vista Ridge if:

-- You prefer the Cedar Park lifestyle and walkability
+- You prefer the Cedar Park lifestyle, walkability, and mature trees

 Honest take.
-At a 3 point overall gap with both schools earning A ratings in one of the strongest districts in the metro, this is one of the closer comparisons in the series.
-Vista Ridge has the edge on the numbers.
-Leander High has the edge on price, and the price gap is not trivial.
-If both zones fit your commute, the right answer is usually the house you fall in love with, not the 3 point score difference.
+Both are strong campuses in one of the strongest districts in the metro.
+Vista Ridge has the cleaner domain card and a slightly higher price.
+Leander High has the price advantage and the Capital Metro rail edge, but it is also the campus where you should ask the harder question about Student Achievement on your school visit.
+If both zones fit your commute, the right answer is usually the house you fall in love with, not the letter grade in any one domain.

 Frequently Asked Questions